It’s important to be aware of sexually transmitted infections (STIs).

 You’ll be offered a blood test for hepatitis B as part of your antenatal care.
 Babies who are at risk, such as those whose mother has hepatitis B, should be given the hepatitis B vaccine at birth to prevent infection and serious liver disease later on in life.

-Hepatitis C is another form of hepatitis that is dangerous during pregnancy, it can only be spread by direct contact with the blood of an infected person.
+Hepatitis C is another form of hepatitis that is dangerous during pregnancy.
+It can only be spread by direct contact with the blood of an infected person.
 If you have hepatitis C, you may pass the infection on to your baby, although the risk is much lower than with hepatitis B or HIV.

 Many people with hepatitis C are not aware that they are infected, but someone might be at risk if they: